 1. Overview

-Information security incidents are occurring more frequently than ever.
+Information security incidents represent a significant risk to the organization.
 MVRMA must take appropriate steps in the event of an information security incident to minimize the impact and scope of the incident.

 2. Purpose

 This procedure outlines the escalation process for information security incidents related to MVRMA information.